Brexit will have an impact on most supply chains.

 With this information you can identify the highest risk relationships.
 The highest risk relationships will be important relationships, which require trade between the UK and the EU, and commit you beyond 31 December 2020.
 Lowest risk relationships will be lower value non strategic relationships, which are domestic UK trading and include no commitment beyond 31 October 2019.

 For your higher risk contracts for trade between UK and the rest of the EU work through the immediate key risks

 The immediate key risks arising in Brexit on supply chain contracts are:

 - Delay in crossing the UK/EU border.
 If there is a hard Brexit delays in the short term and long term are likely.

 - Costs in crossing the UK/EU border.
 This will be the risk of tariffs but also the increased logistic costs.
 Logistic costs are likely to increase in part because crossing the UK/EU border will be more complex but also due to the risk of delay.

 - Export/import controls.
 Currently UK export/import controls are set by the EU.
 Post-Brexit (especially a hard Brexit) the UK may be able to set its own and different export/import controls.
 Therefore there is a risk of UK and EU export/import controls being different.
 In the short term the UK is unlikely to pursue a different approach to the EU but a foreign policy issue could have an impact.
-For example the UK might take a different approach to Russian sanctions from the EU.
+For example, the UK might take a different approach to Russian sanctions to the approach of the EU.

 There are currently (pre-Brexit) very few export/import controls between the UK and the EU.
 For example dual use products (products with both civil and military uses) can usually be moved freely within the UK and EU.
 Post-Brexit (especially a hard Brexit) that may change.
 This means that businesses are more likely to be having to deal with export/import licence requirements.